SourcePointUSA/unity-sdk/README.md

 # Unity-SDK
-Your plug &amp; play CMP for Unity
+Your plug &amp; play CMP for Unity.

-# Usage - Instantiate Consent UI
+<mark>**Note**: Sourcepoint's Unity SDK can be used for both Android OS and iOS.
+When you are ready to compile your project for iOS, you will need to perform additional steps.
+[Click here](https://github.com/SourcePointUSA/unity-sdk#usage--build-for-ios) for more information.

-Take a note that right now SDK is working with Android OS only.
-We will add other platforms in the nearest future!
+# Instantiate consent UI

-First of all, you should include the library namespace to your script:
+To start, include the following library namepsace in your script:
 ```c#
 using ConsentManagementProviderLib;
 ```

-1. You need to construct `List<SpCampaign>` which contains the SpCampaign objects which consist of `CAMPAIGN_TYPE` along with `TargetingParams` you need.
+1. Construct `List<SpCampaign>` which contains `SpCampaign` objects.
+Each `SpCampaign` object should consist of `CAMPAIGN_TYPE` along with `TargetingParams` you need.
 ```c#
     List<SpCampaign> spCampaigns = new List<SpCampaign>();

     List<TargetingParam> gdprParams = new List<TargetingParam> { new TargetingParam("location", "EU") };
     SpCampaign gdpr = new SpCampaign(CAMPAIGN_TYPE.GDPR, CAMPAIGN_ENV.PUBLIC, gdprParams);
     spCampaigns.Add(gdpr);

     List<TargetingParam> ccpaParams = new List<TargetingParam> { new TargetingParam("location", "US") };
     SpCampaign ccpa = new SpCampaign(CAMPAIGN_TYPE.CCPA, CAMPAIGN_ENV.PUBLIC, ccpaParams);
     spCampaigns.Add(ccpa);

     List<TargetingParam> ios14Params = new List<TargetingParam>();
     SpCampaign ios14 = new SpCampaign(CAMPAIGN_TYPE.IOS14, CAMPAIGN_ENV.PUBLIC, ios14Params);
     spCampaigns.Add(ios14);
 ```

-1. To instantiate & trigger Consent Message Web View you must call function `CMP.Initialize` in `Awake` along with spCampaigns, accountId, propertyName and language.
-You can also specify `messageTimeout` if you want, by default it is set to 3 **seconds**.
+2. In order to instantiate & trigger Consent Message Web View, you must call the `CMP.Initialize` function in `Awake` along with spCampaigns, accountId, propertyName and language.<br/> <br/>Additionally, you can also specify a `messageTimeout` which is set to **3 seconds** by default.
 ```c#
     CMP.Initialize(spCampaigns: spCampaigns,
                    accountId: 22,